 Issue 6 on Patient Access

-- Patients with only approved medical conditions by the Arkansas Department of Health are eligible for medical marijuana.
+- Medical consumers with only approved medical conditions by the Arkansas Department of Health are eligible for medical marijuana.
 Don’t fret if you don’t see a qualifying ailment, disease, or syndrome on their list, as the amendment allows for petition.
-HIV/AIDS, cancer, glaucoma, hepatitis C, PTSD, ALS, Alzheimer’s, and fibromyalgia, as well as conditions involving prolonged, persistent pain and epilepsy

-- Patients are not eligible to grow their own marijuana, it is required they see a caregiver
+- Medical consumers are not eligible to grow their own marijuana, it is required they see a caregiver

 - The state is required to have AT MINIMUM 20 dispensary licenses and 4 cultivation licenses at all times, and may have no more than 40 dispensaries or 8 cultivation.
 Additionally, no more than 4 dispensary licenses in a single county.

-- As a patient, by law you may only pick up 2.5 oz of cannabis per every two week period.
+- As a medical cardholder, by law you may only pick up 2.5 oz of cannabis per every two week period.

 Countdown to medicate